-All of Black Diamond’s range come in sizes that fit up to 25 inches / 63 cm.
+All of Black Diamond’s range comes in sizes that fit up to 25 inches / 63 cm.
 Other brands tend to come in at a slightly smaller 61cm max and we can’t find anything larger.

-So if you want the best go for the Black Diamond Vision MIPS, for a budget option you have the Half Dome, and somewhere in the middle you have the Vector.
+So if you want the best go for the Black Diamond Vision MIPS, for a budget option you have the Half Dome, and somewhere in the middle, you have the Vector.
 Try them on first in-store before buying, if you can.

 When Should You Wear A Climbing Helmet?